-Our administrative expenses were reduced by \$24 million, \$40 million and \$57 million for the years ended December 31, 2018, 2017 and 2016, respectively, due to reimbursements from Treasury and Freddie Mac for expenses incurred as program administrator for Treasury's Home Affordable Modification Program ("HAMP") and other initiatives under Treasury's Making Home Affordable Program.
+Our administrative expenses were reduced by \$20 million, \$24 million and \$40 million for the years ended December 31, 2019, 2018 and 2017, respectively, due to reimbursements from Treasury and Freddie Mac for expenses incurred as program administrator for Treasury's Home Affordable Modification Program ("HAMP") and other initiatives under Treasury's Making Home Affordable Program.

 In December 2011, Congress enacted the Temporary Payroll Cut Continuation Act of 2011 ("TCCA") which, among other provisions, required that we increase our single-family guaranty fees by at least 10 basis points and remit this increase to Treasury.
 Effective April 1, 2012, we increased the guaranty fee on all single-family residential mortgages delivered to us by 10 basis points.
 FHFA and Treasury advised us to remit this fee increase to Treasury with respect to all loans acquired by us on or after April 1, 2012 and before January 1, 2022, and to continue to remit these amounts to Treasury on and after January 1, 2022 with respect to loans we acquired before this date until those loans are paid off or otherwise liquidated.
 The resulting fee revenue and expense are recorded in "Mortgage loans interest income" and "TCCA fees," respectively, in our consolidated statements of operations and comprehensive income.
-We recognized \$2.3 billion, \$2.1 billion and \$1.8 billion in TCCA fees during the years ended December 31, 2018, 2017 and 2016, respectively, of which \$586 million and \$544 million had not been remitted as of December 31, 2018 and 2017, respectively.
+We recognized \$2.4 billion, \$2.3 billion and \$2.1 billion in TCCA fees during the years ended December 31, 2019, 2018 and 2017, respectively, of which \$626 million and \$586 million had not been remitted as of December 31, 2019 and 2018, respectively.

 The GSE Act requires us to set aside certain funding obligations, a portion of which is attributable to Treasury's Capital Magnet Fund.
-Prior to 2017, a portion was also attributable to Treasury's HOPE Reserve Fund.
-In December 2014, FHFA directed us to begin setting aside amounts for these contributions and to transfer the amounts set aside within 60 days after the end of each fiscal year, except for any fiscal year for which a draw from Treasury was made under the terms of the senior preferred stock purchase agreement or in which such transfer would cause such a draw.
-These expenses, recognized in "Other expenses, net" in our consolidated statements of operations and comprehensive income, were measured as the product of 4.2 basis points and the unpaid principal balance of our total new business purchases for the respective period.
-We recognized \$75 million and \$84 million in "Other expenses, net" in connection with Treasury's Capital Magnet Fund for the years ended December 31, 2018 and 2017, respectively.
-These amounts had not been remitted as of the end of December 31, 2018 and 2017, respectively.
-We recognized \$137 million in "Other expenses, net" in connection with Treasury's Capital Magnet and HOPE Reserve Funds for the year ended December 31, 2016.
+In December 2014, FHFA directed us to set aside amounts for these contributions during each fiscal year, except for any fiscal year for which a draw from Treasury was made under the terms of the senior preferred stock purchase agreement or in which such allocation or transfer would cause such a draw.
+These funding obligations, recognized in "Other expenses, net" in our consolidated statements of operations and comprehensive income, were measured as the product of 4.2 basis points and the unpaid principal balance of our total new business purchases for the respective period, with 35% of this amount payable to Treasury's Capital Magnet Fund.
+We recognized \$98 million, \$75 million and \$84 million in "Other expenses, net" in connection with Treasury's Capital Magnet Fund for the years ended December 31, 2019, 2018 and 2017, respectively.
+We paid \$75 million and \$84 million to Treasury's Capital Magnet Fund in 2019 and 2018, respectively.
+In 2020, we expect to pay \$98 million to Treasury's Capital Magnet Fund based on our new business purchases in 2019.